Tullverket

 Bill of discharge

-You are required to submit a bill of discharge within 30 days of the deadline for completion to terminate your transaction.
+For the case to be closed, you shall submit a bill of discharge within 30 days of the end of the discharge period.

 Bill of discharge after inward processing.